 Upgrade your PB&J.

 It’s a classic for a reason, but even peanut butter and jelly gets tired.
-Swap out peanut butter for almond, cashew, or sesame seed butter; and try honey, coconut butter, or dried fruit instead of strawberry jam.
+Swap out peanut butter for almond butter, cashew butter, or tahini; and try honey, coconut butter, or dried fruit instead of strawberry jam.

 Invest in Mason jars.